nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** June 2nd is the day in 1999 that the Bhutan Broadcasting Service brings television transmissions to the Kingdom for the first time.
+**<b>📌 Daily Fact:</b>** June 3rd is the day in 1982 that the Israeli ambassador to the United Kingdom, Shlomo Argov, is shot on a London street.

 ---